 Title Page: The title is listed at the top of the title page.
-This is followed by the student's full name, the full name and title of the dissertation advisor and, at the bottom, the statement: "Submitted in partial fulfillment of the requirements for the Degree of Doctor of Philosophy, The Graduate School of Hofstra Northwell School of Medicine, New York (month and year)."
+This is followed by the student's full name, the full name and title of the dissertation advisor and, at the bottom, the statement: "Submitted in partial fulfillment of the requirements for the Degree of Doctor of Philosophy, The Donald and Barbara Zucker School of Medicine at Hofstra/Northwell, New York (month and year)."